-Kevin joined the RAB to give something back to the community and to participate in shaping the opportunities for the future generation.
-He is hoping to bring a fresh view to the challenges and opportunities facing the Academy along with enthusiasm and a desire to make things better.
+Kevin joined the Raising Achievement Board to give something back to the community and to participate in shaping opportunities for the future generation.
+He is hoping to bring a fresh view to the challenges and opportunities facing the Academies, along with enthusiasm and a desire to make things better.

 In his spare time he is interested in sports in general and particularly tennis and motorsport.